 Intervertebral discs (the rubber, hockey puck-like structures) are a common culprit of lower back pain for lifters and non-lifters alike.

 They can be compromised in different ways, with the most common being bulging or protruding of the nucleus pulposus.
 The nucleus pulposus is the jelly-like center of the disc.
 This jelly-like substance can push on the nerve root exiting from the spine right next to it when bulging outwards.

 Discs tend to behave in predictable patterns when irritated.
-Two of them being their intolerance to sitting and intolerance to repeated spinal flexion.
-Both of these tend to be telling signs of whether or not a disc is involved in an individual’s back pain.
+Two of them are their intolerance to sitting and repeated spinal flexion.
+Both of these tend to be telling signs of whether or not a disc is involved in an individual's back pain.

 The repeated spinal flexion test can be a great way to help rule in or rule out any disc involvement.

 - Bend forward as if you're touching your toes and then stand back upright.

 - Don't overthink this movement – perform it in whichever way feels most natural for you.

 - If your pain worsens over ten or so repetitions, it tends to signify disc pathology (injury) to some extent.

 Mild disc injuries may only create minimal increases in pain, while more moderate to severe disc issues will greatly flare up the pain.